European River Cruises

 |River Cruising is the best way to see small cities of Europe!|

-Gayle Zielke, president of First Choice Travel and Cruise shares her experience on her first river cruise a few years back.
+Gayle Zielke, president of First Choice Travel and Cruise shares her experience on her first river cruise quite a few years ago.

 For many years I have been thinking about experiencing the European river cruises I have been sending my clients to enjoy.
 I know that they have LOVED the experience and Karen Noll in the office had a wonderful time when she cruised on hers. but I didnít know if this was the kind of cruise for me.

 River Cruising is one of the most requested ways to see Europe, but this is not a cruise for everyone.
 If you want the big ship atmosphere, entertainment and long lines... this is not the cruise for you!